 Cheyenne Chambers joined Tin Fulton Walker & Owen in 2016, after her judicial clerkship with the Honorable Paul J. Watford of the U.S. Court of Appeals for the Ninth Circuit.
 Her practice focuses on trial and appellate litigation in the areas of civil rights, constitutional law, and employment law.

 Cheyenne earned her law degree from The Ohio State University Moritz College of Law, where she graduated cum laude and served as Executive Editor of the Ohio State Law Journal.
 During school, Cheyenne worked as a judicial extern to the Honorable Jeffrey S. Sutton of the U.S. Court of Appeals for the Sixth Circuit, the Honorable Norah McCann King of the U.S. District Court for the Southern District of Ohio, and the Honorable Solomon Oliver, Jr. of the U.S. District Court for the Northern District of Ohio.

-Cheyenne serves as Co-Chair of the Young Lawyers, Membership, and Diversity Subcommittee for the American Bar Association’s Appellate Practice Committee.
+Cheyenne serves as Co-Chair of the American Bar Association’s Appellate Practice Subcommittee on Young Lawyers, Membership, and Diversity.